2000 United States Senate election in Pennsylvania

 The 2000 United States Senate election in Pennsylvania was held on November 7, 2000, during a year which coincided with a United States presidential election in which Pennsylvania was viewed as a swing state.
-Pennsylvania was one of four states that elected Republican Senators despite being won by Al Gore in the concurrent presidential election, the others being Maine, Rhode Island and Vermont.
+Pennsylvania was one of four states that elected Republican senators despite being won by Al Gore in the concurrent presidential election, the others being Maine, Rhode Island and Vermont.

 Incumbent Republican U.S. Senator Rick Santorum won re-election to a second term.
-This was the last time until 2024 where Republicans won the Class 1 Senate seat from Pennsylvania.
+This was the last time until 2024 when Republicans won the Class 1 Senate seat from Pennsylvania.